thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 ```

 In this example, `printANumber` and `printHello` both act as "callback functions".
 On the last two lines, we call `highOrderFunction`, and each time the second parameter is a variable whose value is a function.
 The last line of `highOrderFunction` invokes these "callback" functions.
 Callbacks are tricky, but incredibly common in JavaScript.
 Take a minute and create a couple of functions that use callbacks!

+### Exercise

+* Write a higher order that will run the passed function n number of times.
+This function should take 2 parameters, the number of times it should run, and the function to run.

+* Write a higher order function that performs an "if statement like" control flow, this function should take three parameters, condition, function if condition is true, function if condition is false.

+* Write a higher order function that implements the control flow "unless".
+This functions should take a conditional test, and the function that it runs when appropriate.

+* Create a higher order function that will loop across an array and perform the function that is passed in.

 # Conclusion